Do you want to start your own online store? We know that building an online store can be a terrifying thought especially when you are not a techy.

 First, provide a title for your product and then some detailed description.

 On the right hand column, you will see the ‘Product Categories’ box.
 Click on the ‘+Add New Product Category’ to create a category for this product.
 This allows you and your customers to sort and browse products easily.

 Scroll down a little and you will notice the Product Data box.
 This is where you will provide product related information like pricing, inventory, shipping etc.

 Below product data box, you will see a box to add product short description.
-This short description will be used when users are viewing multiple products on a page.
+These product descriptions will be used when users are viewing multiple products on a page.